-Structural Repair and Strengthening Carbon Fiber Fabric ReplarkTM
+Structural Repair and Strengthening Carbon Fiber Fabric REPLARKTM

 Relevant SDG

 SDG 11: Make cities inclusive, safe, resilient and sustainable

 Targeting Sustainable Infrastructure

 Recent years have seen numerous heavy rains, earthquakes, volcanic eruptions, tsunamis, droughts and other natural disasters around the world.
 Typhoons, heavy rains, and the subsequent flooding are becoming more frequent and more severe, and damage from earthquakes is unending.
 In addition to the harm they inflict in terms of human life, the economic toll of such disasters is a major barrier to the realization of a sustainable society.
 Natural disasters significantly impact highly developed countries and, in countries where infrastructure is underdeveloped, can wreak even greater harm.
 As bridges, expressways, tunnels and other such infrastructure components age, their safety becomes harder to ensure; incidents involving collapsing or failing infrastructure in and outside Japan have been occurring one after another.
 Furthermore, the decreased utility of aging structures and the expense of repairing and strengthening them are major social issues.
 The Mitsubishi Chemical (MCC) Group provides a range of products and services that aid in addressing the critical state of infrastructure and contribute greatly to the realization of the SDG "Make cities inclusive, safe, resilient and sustainable."
-One such product is the structural repair and reinforcement carbon fiber fabric ReplarkTM offered by Mitsubishi Chemical Infratec Co., Ltd.

-Features of ReplarkTM

-Carbon fiber boasts many advantageous features: It has a specific gravity just 1/4 that of iron, yet approximately 10 times the strength of steel, and it is highly chemically stable, making it resistant to salt damage.
-ReplarkTM is a repair and reinforcement material for steel and concrete structures made of unidirectional carbon fiber.
-This product offers all the advantages of carbon fiber in an easy-to-work-with sheet form.
-The grade of ReplarkTM made with PAN-based carbon fibers can be used to enhance the tensile strength of such structures as bridge columns, while the high-elastic-modulus grade made with pitch-based carbon fibers can greatly reduce the stress on rebar.
-In addition to ReplarkTM fabric, we offer a range of formed carbon-fiber reinforcement materials, such as e-plate (strips) or LeadlineTM (rods), to meet the needs of various applications.
+One such product is the structural repair and reinforcement carbon fiber fabric REPLARKTM offered by Mitsubishi Chemical Infratec Co., Ltd. Features of REPLARKTM Carbon fiber boasts many advantageous features: It has a specific gravity just 1/4 that of iron, yet approximately 10 times the strength of steel, and it is highly chemically stable, making it resistant to salt damage.
+REPLARKTM is a repair and reinforcement material made of unidirectional carbon fiber for steel and concrete structures.
+As a fabric, REPLARKTM can be applied to structures of various shapes and offers excellent workability.
+The grade of REPLARKTM made with PAN-based carbon fibers can be used to enhance the load bearing capacity of such structures as bridge columns, while the high-elastic-modulus grade made with pitch-based carbon fibers can greatly reduce rebar stress.
+In addition to REPLARKTM fabric, we offer a range of formed carbon-fiber reinforced polymer (CFRP) products, such as e-Plate (strips) or LEADLINETM (rods), to meet the needs associated with various applications.

-ReplarkTM

-e-plate
+REPLARKTM

+e-Plate